What is Laser Vision Correction?

 Are both eyes treated the same day?

 Most often, both eyes are treated the same day, and most patients prefer this convenience.
-However, in some cases, Dr. Violin may recommend treating each eye separately.
+However, in some cases, Dr. Moreira may recommend treating each eye separately.
 Also, if you are more at ease with the idea of having each eye treated on different day, we are more that happy to accommodate your request.

 How long will the procedure take?